Don’t let the fear of failure stop you from learning what you need to succeed.

 Question: Isn’t this just positive thinking that ignores real consequences?

-Answer: Not at all.
-It’s the opposite.
-It fully acknowledges that consequences and failures *will* happen.
+Answer: No. It’s the opposite.
+It fully acknowledges that consequences and failures will happen.
 The power is in changing your relationship with them.
 You stop seeing them as stop signs and start seeing them as detour signs that are still moving you toward your destination.